Close-up of a woman's face with serious expression, with text overlay that reads "ADO." The background contains awards and festival mentions.

 Easily the best short film I’ve ever seen.
 I could watch Jenifer Lewis for hours.
 What a phenomenal way to show how important the arts are.

-— Jesshof, Letterboxed
+— Jesshof, Letterboxd

 ADO is not a short film easily forgotten; it is an experience that pierces the soul, compelling us to question our own capacity for love and action.
 In a historical moment where school violence raises profound ethical questions—from gun accessibility to the stigma surrounding mental health—this film reminds us that hope lies in human connection.